 Democracy & Citizenship

-For our weekly “Ideas on Europe” editorial by UACES, the University Association for European Studies, we have the pleasure to welcome again Prof Helen Drake, Director of the Institute for Diplomacy and International Governance at Loughborough University London.
+For our weekly “Ideas on Europe” editorial by UACES, the University Association for European Studies, we welcome Prof Simon Usherwood, from the Open University, in England.

-For our weekly “Ideas on Europe” editorial by UACES, the University Association for European Studies, we welcome Daniel Hegedüs from the Berlin Office of the German Marshall Fund of the US.
+For our weekly “Ideas on Europe” editorial by UACES, the University Association for European Studies, we have the pleasure to welcome again Dr Simona Guerra, from the University of Surrey, in the UK.

-CategoriesAgriculture & Fisheries | Current Affairs | Democracy & Citizenship | Economics & Trade | Education | Energy & Climate Change | Environment | Finances | Freedom of Religion | Global & International | Impuestos Locales | Law & Justice | Media & Communications | Peace & Security | Politics & Public Policy | Publications & Events | Science & Technology | Security & Defence | Sistemas fiscales | Society & Culture | Teaching & Learning | The EU | UACES | Uncategorized |
+CategoriesAgriculture & Fisheries | Current Affairs | Democracy & Citizenship | Economics & Trade | Education | Energy & Climate Change | Environment | Finances | Freedom of Religion | Global & International | Health | Impuestos Locales | Law & Justice | Media & Communications | Peace & Security | Politics & Public Policy | Publications & Events | Science & Technology | Security & Defence | Sistemas fiscales | Society & Culture | Teaching & Learning | The EU | UACES | Uncategorized |

 Subscribe to Newsletter

-UACES and Ideas on Europe do not take responsibility for opinions expressed in articles on blogs hosted on Ideas on Europe.
+UACES, IACES and Ideas on Europe do not take responsibility for opinions expressed in articles on blogs hosted on Ideas on Europe.
 All opinions are those of the contributing authors.
 The content is licensed under a Creative Commons Attribution - NonCommercial - ShareAlike 4.0 International License.

 The map in the Ideas on Europe logo is an abstract map.
-It does not imply the expression of any opinion whatsoever on the part of UACES and Ideas on Europe concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.
+It does not imply the expression of any opinion whatsoever on the part of UACES, IACES and Ideas on Europe concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.

 © UACES 2022